devopshobbies/boundary-vault-stack/Contributing.md

 ---

-Thank you for your interest in contributing to the Hashicorp Boundary and Vault Stack!
+Thank you for your interest in contributing to the HashiCorp Boundary and Vault Stack!
 We look forward to your contributions.